SummaryRead the full fact sheet

 - Aboriginal and Torres Strait Islander people from 6 months and over

 - pregnant women – at any stage of pregnancy

 Contact your doctor or immunisation provider for further information about eligibility.
 People not covered by these categories can also have an annual flu immunisation, but it is not available for free.

 Flu vaccines for different ages

-Pregnant women are at increased risk of complications from the flu.
+are at increased risk of complications from influenza.
 Influenza vaccine is strongly recommended and safe for pregnant women at any time during pregnancy.
 It can also be safely given while breastfeeding.

-Influenza vaccination of pregnant women also protects infants against influenza for the first six months after birth due to transplacental transfer of antibodies from the vaccinated woman to the fetus.
+Influenza vaccination of pregnant women also protects infants against influenza for the first 6 months after birth due to transplacental transfer of antibodies from the vaccinated woman to the unborn baby.

 - are unwell (have a temperature over 38.5°C)